 Truncus arteriosis is a complex defect where there is a single (normally there are two separate arteries) vessel arising from the heart that forms the aorta and pulmonary artery.
-Another congenital heart defect that occurs with truncus arteriosus is a ventricular septal defect (ventricular septum, or dividing wall between the two lower chambers of the heart known as the right and left ventricles).
+Another congenital heart defect that occurs with truncus arteriosus is a ventricular septal defect (a flaw in the ventricular septum, or dividing wall between the two lower chambers of the heart known as the right and left ventricles).

 Normally, there are two separate arteries (the aorta and the pulmonary artery).
 Oxygen-poor (blue) blood returns to the right atrium from the body, travels to the right ventricle, then is pumped through the pulmonary artery into the lungs where it receives oxygen.
 Oxygen-rich (red) blood returns to the left atrium from the lungs, passes into the left ventricle, and then is pumped through the aorta out to the body.